CyberfusionIO/php-cyberfusion-powerdns/README.md

     ->update($zone);
 ```

-If you want to keep track or requests and responses, you can enable the client's recording functionality:
+If you want to keep track of requests and responses, you can enable the client's recording functionality:

 ```php
 $client->record();